 Let's look a real-world use case:

 Traditionally, items were loosely tracked as they left one facility and traveled to their next destination.
 That is no longer tolerable.
-Currently, competitive pressure requires real-time, fast, reliable and accurate access to information.
-Data access enables the organization to respond to changes in demand or unexpected problems, like a delivery truck getting a flat tire.
-Automatic data capture (ADC) may be the answer.
+Current pressures require real-time, reliable and accurate access to information.
+The ability to update your ERP with material movements as they occur is a must when responding to changes in demand or unexpected problems.
+Automatic identification and data capture (ADC/AIDC) in the form of mobile barcode software may be the answer.

 Vision Engraving provides an illuminating example:

-The manufacturer deployed RFgen Mobile Foundations for SAP Business One and replaced its paper entry with wireless barcode scanners to achieve automatic data capture (ADC).
+The manufacturer deployed RFgen Mobile Foundations for SAP Business One and replaced its paper and data entry with wireless barcode scanners to automate data collection.

 The end result?